 Here are more quotes, from ‘Freedom is a Constant Struggle: Closures and Continuities’ Birkbeck Annual Law lecture, London 25 October 2013.
 Transcription.

-- The Klu Klux Klan and the racial segregation that was so dramatically challenged during the mid-twentieth century freedom movement was produced not during slavery but rather in an attempt to manage free black people who would have been far more successful in pushing forward democracy for all.
+The Ku Klux Klan and the racial segregation that was so dramatically challenged during the mid-twentieth century freedom movement was produced not during slavery but rather in an attempt to manage free Black people who would have been far more successful in pushing forward democracy for all.